1.1 How do social workers know what to do?

 How do social workers know what to do?

 Welcome to social work research.
-This chapter begins with three problems that social workers might face in practice, and three questions about what a social worker should do next.
+This chapter began with three problems that social workers might face in practice, and three questions about what a social worker should do next.
 If you haven’t already, spend a minute or two thinking about the three aforementioned cases and jot down some notes.
 How might you respond to each of these cases?

 Over a social worker’s career, intuition can be joined by practice wisdom.
 Practice wisdom is the “learning by doing” that develops as a result of practice experience.
 For example, a clinical social worker may have a “feel” for why certain clients would be a good fit to join a particular therapy group.
 This idea may be informed by direct experience with similar situations, reflections on previous experiences, and any consultation they receive from colleagues and/or supervisors.
 This “feel” that social workers get for their practice is a useful and valid source of knowledge and decision-making—do not discount it.

-On the other hand, intuitive thinking can be prone to a number of errors.
+On the other hand, intuitive thinking and practice wisdom can be prone to a number of errors.
 We are all limited in terms of what we know and experience.
 One’s economic, social, and cultural background will shape intuition, and acting on your intuition may not work in a different sociocultural context.
-Because you cannot learn everything there is to know before you start your career as a social worker, it is important to learn how to understand and use social science to help you make sense of the world and to help you make sound, reasoned, and well-thought out decisions.
+Because you cannot learn everything there is to know before you start your career as a social worker, it is important for social workers to learn how to understand and use social science to help make sense of the world and make sound, reasoned, and well-thought out decisions.
+Social workers must learn how to take their intuition and practice wisdom and deepen or challenge them by engaging with scientific literature.
+Similarly, social work researchers engage in research to make certain our understandings of the social problems we address are as accurate and complete as possible and our interventions are effective and efficient.
+In the next section, we will explore in greater detail some potential limitations of relying solely on intuition and practice wisdom in decision-making.

 Key Takeaways